patrykstefanski/async-bench/README.md

 ## Frameworks

+The benchmark distinguishes two types of approaches:

+### shared

-This benchmark compares 'frameworks' for server applications that:
+This includes approaches that:
 * can split work across multiple processors
 * can handle non-uniform load (e.g. by having a shared run queue)
 * provide some synchronization primitives between tasks